But that’s not what he finds when he looks outside.

 “Adam, who were those three boys who were helping you?
 What did you do?”
 I asked.

 “Dylan, Sam, and Jackson helped me.
 They’re in my fourth period class.
-We went to the boys’ bathroom and wet paper towels and washed as much of the orange soda off the outside of my books as we could, then we dried them.
+We went to the boys’ bathroom and wet paper towels and washed as much of the orange soda off the outside of my books as we could, then we dried them using the bathroom’s blow dryer.
 Dylan, Sam, and Jackson went to class, and I took a bunch of wet and dry paper towels and cleaned the inside of my locker.
 When I finished, I put the books that I didn’t need until after lunch in my locker.
 I went to Mrs. Hernandez and told her what happened, and she gave me a late slip.
 Then I went to what was left of my first class.
 That’s Geometry.”

 “Adam, you said they attacked you three times on Friday.
 Tell me what happened the second time that day.”